 - determining the right amount of Botox to apply

-When using Botox for forehead wrinkles, Dr.U determines an appropriate dosage to avoid an unnatural, frozen appearance which is very noticeable and thus a major concern for patients.
+When using Botox to improve forehead wrinkles, Dr.U determines an appropriate dosage to avoid an unnatural, frozen appearance that is very noticeable and a major concern for patients.

 Also, erroneously high dosages may lead to muscle atrophy over time.
 This will cause the face to look more aged due to the loss of facial volume.

-When using Botox for crows feet, Dr. U avoids placing the injections too low on the face, which can impact the cheek muscles as well a the muscle regions near the tear trough.
+When using Botox for crows feet, Dr. U avoids placing the injections too low on the face, which can impact the cheek muscles and the muscle regions near the tear trough.
 This can result in a chipmunk-like appearance and prominent eye bags.

 Dr. U’s Botox Patient Before and After Crows Feet Treatment

-The etched, resting lines around her eyes no longer seem to be apparent after using Botox for crows feet.
+The etched, resting lines around her eyes no longer seem apparent after using Botox for crow’s feet.

 Video – Botox for Crows Feet and Forehead Wrinkles

-If you are considering Botox for crows feet, forehead wrinkles or other issues, feel free to submit photos and details about your concerns to Dr. U through our complimentary online consultation system.
+If you are considering Botox to treat crow’s feet, forehead wrinkles, or other issues, feel free to submit photos and details about your concerns to Dr. U through our complimentary online consultation system.

 Frequently Asked Questions – Botox for Crows Feet Wrinkles and Forehead Worry Lines

-For the treatment of crows feet wrinkles, the FDA recommends about 12 units of Botox on each side of the face.
+To treat crow’s feet wrinkles, the FDA recommends about 12 units of Botox on each side of the face.
 However, dosages can vary for individual patients.
-For example, female patients may receive 4-20 units and males may require 10-30 units
+For example, female patients may receive 4-20 units, and males may require 10-30 units.

 How many units of Botox are needed for the forehead area?